dafny-lang/rfcs/0012-unicode-strings.md

 code units.
 However, if `UnicodeStringDafnySequence.select(i)` will need to produce the i'th Unicode scalar value instead, this will require decoding all characters up to that index, which will take linear time in general instead.

-There are at two three possible approaches a given backend can take:
+There are at least two possible approaches a given backend can take:

 1. Cache the most recently calculated index into the string value.
    On the next indexing operation, decode forwards or backwards from this position